crzyhesoyam/CCM-101/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 - Maintain a professional GitHub portfolio through structured commits.

 ## Cloud Infrastructure Components
-Four core components were identified and documented in `cloud-components.md`:
 - **Compute Resources** – the processing power (CPU/RAM) that runs workloads.
 - **Storage Resources** – persistent storage for data, files, and logs.
 - **Networking Resources** – connects the server to users and other systems.
 - **Operating System** – manages hardware and provides the environment for applications to run.

-Each component was related back to findings from the KillerCoda Linux server (see `infrastructure-report.md`).

 ## Tools Used
 - **KillerCoda** – cloud-based Linux terminal environment